Why Maker? Why Now?

 Think about buying or selling cryptocurrencies.
 Instead of converting into US dollars or other fiat currencies to achieve stability, you can simply trade in and out of Dai as a crypto-native solution.
 Buying a cryptocollectible or participating in a prediction market is more useful with Dai instead of Bitcoin or Ether because the volatility is removed.
-At a recent conference, organizers used Dai to buy and sell food and merchandise, which was easy because 1 Dai always equals 1 US dollar.
+At developer conferences, organizers often use Dai to buy and sell food and merchandise, which is easy because 1 Dai always equals 1 US dollar.

 So what backstops the value of Dai?
 The answer is collateral.

-The mechanics can get complicated but the key is collateralized debt positions (“CDPs”).
-Opening a CDP requires a deposit of Ether as collateral into a Maker smart contract.
-The CDP holder can then draw an amount of Dai that is less than the value of the deposited Ether, up to a certain maximum loan-to-value ratio.
-Where a CDP’s loan-to-value ratio rises above the maximum permitted due to a fall in the market value of the Ether in the CDP, the Maker platform provides for a forced liquidation of the collateral that is algorithmic and fully transparent.
+The mechanics can get complicated but the key is vaults (“Vaults”).
+Opening a Vault requires a deposit of a cryptocurrency, such as Ether, as collateral into the Maker smart contract.
+The Vault holder can then draw an amount of Dai that is less than the value of the deposited asset, up to a certain maximum loan-to-value ratio.
+Where a Vault’s loan-to-value ratio rises above the maximum permitted due to a fall in the market value of the asset in the Vault, the Maker platform provides for a forced liquidation of the collateral that is algorithmic and fully transparent.
 Maker’s forced liquidation process reduces the Dai debt in circulation in order to keep the system overcollateralized so that Dai’s peg to the US dollar remains stable.
 For a more detailed, yet simplified, explanation of Maker, see THIS POST.

 How does Ether Capital benefit from the growth of Dai usage?
 This is where the MKR token comes in.
 MKR is an equity-like token that provides voting and governance rights over the Maker platform and whose value derives from fees to use the credit system.
 If you believe in the growth of Maker and Dai, the MKR token provides the financial exposure.